Learning with Differentially Private (Sliced) Wasserstein Gradients: Introduction

-where $\Pi(P,Q)$ represents the set of probabilities in the product space with marginals $P$ and $Q$.
+Besides, optimal transport, and in particular the Wasserstein distance, has become increasingly important in machine learning due to its ability to capture meaningful geometric relationships between probability distributions, enabling a wide range of applications from generative modeling to domain adaptation and fairness.
+Given two measures of probability $P$ and $Q$ in $\mathbb R^d$ equipped with its Borel $\sigma$-algebra, the Wasserstein distance $W_p(P,Q)$ is defined as the $p^{th}$ root of the cost associated to the optimal transport plan, i.e., $W_p(P,Q)= \bigl( \inf_{\pi\in \Pi(P,Q)}\ \int_{\mathbb R^d} \|x-y\|_2^p d\pi(x,y) \bigr)^{1/p}$, where $\Pi(P,Q)$ represents the set of measures of probability in the product space with marginals $P$ and $Q$.
 Except mentioned otherwise, this article will look at the specific case of $W_2$.
 Its straightforward geometric interpretation makes it an effective tool for comparing distributions even when the supports do not align, offering a significant advantage over other widely used metrics and divergences.
 Thus, it has been successfully applied in a number of areas, including generative models \cite{arjovski2017WGAN}, representation learning \cite{toltstikhin2018WAE}, domain adaptation \cite{courty2017OTDomainAdapt} and fairness \cite{gordaliza2019obtainingFairness,risser2022tacklingAlgorithm,de2024transport,jiang2020wasserstein,chzhen2020fair,gaucher2023fair}.

 To tackle the curse of dimensionality in its computations, two main alternatives have been explored, namely, approximating the OT cost by an entropic regularization, as proposed in~\cite{cuturi2013sinkhorn}, or leveraging the use the Wasserstein distance between one-dimensional projections.